QuadFlask/smartcrop-android/README.md

 ### Without Rx

-> But I recommend using RxJava or background thread because it took some times(about 500ms in 2013 Nexus5) so that it may stop the UI refresh and make bad UX.
+> But I recommend using RxJava or background thread because it took some times(about 500ms on 2013 Nexus5) so that it may stop the UI refresh and make bad UX.

 ```java
 // this code will block about 500ms